ttntm/ttntm/src/blog/2020/18-serverless-recipes-app.md

 ### Vue App Setup

-Vue.js was on my list of “frameworks I’d like to work with” for a while, so the decision of going for it was a rather easy one.
+Vue.js was on my list of “frameworks I'd like to work with” for a while, so the decision of going for it was a rather easy one.
 If you're looking for some good reasons in favor of using Vue in general, some of them can be found here: {% ext "michaelnthiessen.com/underdog-framework", "https://michaelnthiessen.com/underdog-framework" %}

 What I ended up building can be described as a classic SPA with multiple routes (i.e. pages) for different functions.
 For anonymous users, it loads a page of recipe cards that can be searched and an "About" page.
 Each recipe card can be clicked, which opens its respective details page containing the actual cooking instructions and a nice image.
 There's a login button that can be used to both sign up and sign in - public signup is currently disabled though, as this is an invite only service at the moment.